 6/5/18, Birth Height 19”.
 Grey/White/Sorrel Roan Jack with Blue/Grey eyes.
-Sire: Trojan Warrior, 30.5”, Gray & White Spotted (See Foundation Sires).
+Sire: Trojan Warrior, 30.5”, Black & White Spotted (See Foundation Sires).
 Dam: Rocking D’s Little Buffy, 31.5”, Ivory with Blue Eyes (See Foundation Jennets).
 Chimi has a very gentle nature and has exceptional conformation and an impressive pedigree.
 He has a beautiful head and large, expressive eyes and is a blue eyed carrier.
 He has been used in our educational programs and for Live Nativities at local churches.
 Stands quietly and leads anywhere.